-The efficacy of a research-based fraction sense intervention for sixth graders with or at risk for mathematics difficulties (N=52) was examined.
+The efficacy of a research-based fraction sense intervention for sixth graders with or at risk for mathematics difficulties (N = 52) was examined.
 The intervention aimed to build understanding of fraction magnitudes on the number line.
 Key concepts were taught with a narrow range of denominators to develop deep understanding.
 The intervention was centered on a visual number line in the meaningful context of a color run race.
-Students were randomly assigned to the fraction sense intervention (n=25) or a business-as-usual control group (n=27).
-Students in the intervention condition received 21 lessons in small groups (45 minutes each) during their regular mathematics intervention period.
-Students in the intervention group performed significantly better than those in the control group on a measure of fraction number line estimation and a more general measure of fraction concepts, both at immediate posttest and delayed posttest, with large effect sizes; lesser effects were shown for fraction arithmetic.
+Students were randomly assigned to the fraction sense intervention (n = 25) or a business-as-usual control group (n = 27).
+Students in the intervention condition received 21 lessons in small groups (45 min each) during their regular mathematics intervention period.
+Students in the intervention number line estimation and a more general measure of fraction concepts, both at immediate posttest and delayed posttest, with large effect sizes; lesser effects were shown for fraction arithmetic.

+Keywords

-Keywords: fraction, high-risk, intervention, low-achieving, mathematics difficulties, number line, numerical magnitude
+fraction, high-risk, intervention, low-achieving, mathematics difficulties, number line, numerical magnitude